kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 Every request returns JSON resposes shaped by the schema (and any example fields) in your spec.

 :::tip
-Why port 4010?
-That's the default mock server port, that's unlikely to conflict with common local services.
+Why are we using port 4010?
+It's the default mock server port, which is unlikely to conflict with common local services.
+You can specify a different port using the `--port` flag.
 If you dont specify a port, Prism uses 4010 by default.
-You can specify a different port using the `--port` flag.
 :::

 ---

 ## Step 3: Point your Python client at the mock

-In our previous article, we generated an install a Python client (e.g. help_center_api_client).
-Now, set its base_url to the mock serve instead of Zendesk.
+In our previous article, we generated and installed a Python client (e.g. help_center_api_client).
+Now, set its base_url to the mock server and make a call.

-You can do this inside an examples script:
+You can do this inside an example script:

 ```python title="Python"
 # examples/demo_mock_call.py